pallosp/conic_research_sympy/docs/api.md

 def IsDegenerate(conic: Matrix) -> bool | None
 ```

-Whether the conic is degenerate.
+Tells whether the conic is degenerate.

 Degenerate conics consist of a single projective point or a pair of
 projective lines.
 The zero matrix is also considered degenerate.
+Returns None if undecidable.

 <a id="conic_classification.IsNonDegenerate"></a>